DamonOehlman/boxit/README.md

 }
 ```

+This config file is parsed and converted into a html file (by default) with the same name as the json file.
+For instance, this example file is [presentation.json](/DamonOehlman/textsetter/blob/master/examples/deck.js/presentation.json) so would be converted to a [presentation.html](/DamonOehlman/textsetter/blob/master/examples/deck.js/output/presentation.html).

+## How it works

+### File Loading

+To be completed.

+### Template Parsing

+To be completed.

 ## Defining a Template

 To be completed, but you could look at the [deck.js example](/DamonOehlman/textsetter/tree/master/templates/deck.js) for my current thoughts.